corbindavenport/imageshare/DEV.md

 ## Auto-renew certificate

-You can automate the certificate renewal so SSL continues to work without manual work.
+You can automate the certificate renewal so SSL continues to work without manual renewals.
 On Linux systems, create a crontab like this:

 ```
 crontab -e